MicrosoftDocs/windows-itpro-docs/windows/client-management/administrative-tools-in-windows-10.md

 ---
-title: Administrative Tools in Windows 10 (Windows 10)
+title: Administrative Tools in Windows (Windows 10 and Windows 11)
 description: Administrative Tools is a folder in Control Panel that contains tools for system administrators and advanced users. ms.assetid: FDC63933-C94C-43CB-8373-629795926DC8 ms.reviewer: